 Part Two, titled “A Read of the Cultural Waters,” opens with what I’ve already learned is a crisis for teens: technology.
 Brett and John begin to unpack that this abundance of information available to our children must be ushered through by parents and mentors.
 That there are a lot of bad ideas out there and that they do not exist in a vacuum and bad ideas have bad consequences.
 The authors remind us there are many competing forces trying to steal your authority as a parent and we must take our kids questions seriously.
 John writes “Remember, in the information age, if we won’t take our kids’ questions seriously, others will.
 Kids who have seen hypocrisy or immorality in the lives of parents, pastors or Christian leaders struggle the most with trust.”
 The following chapters discuss the particular challenges that our information age brings, including identity, losing touch with ourselves and others, and the lies the internet creates in these realms.
 Of course, helpful suggestions are given to establish healthy habits in your home concerning technology.

 Part Three is the “playbook,” titled “Pounding Cultural Waves.”
-There is too much information to write a short review, but each of the chapters is broken down into four sections: Don’t Buy the Cultural Lies, Recapture the Wonder of God’s Story, Action Steps, and Hopecasting.
-Each chapter walks you through a pressing and relevant cultural issue by exposing the truth at the heart of it, shows what God has to say by presenting concrete truths from Scripture, gives you practical steps to have healthy discussions with your kids and implement good habits, and sharing hope from God’s story.
+There is too much information to write a short review, but each of the chapters are broken down into four sections: Don’t Buy the Cultural Lies, Recapture the Wonder of God’s Story, Action Steps, and Hopecasting.
+Each walks you through a pressing and relevant cultural issue by exposing the truth at the heart of it, shows what God has to say by presenting concrete truths from Scripture, gives you practical steps to have healthy discussions with your kids and implement good habits, and sharing hope from God’s story.
 The following topics are addressed: Pornography, The Hookup Culture, Sexual Orientation, Gender Identity, Affluence and Consumerism, Addiction, Entertainment, and Racial Tension.

 Part Four, “Christian Worldview Essentials,” is your introduction to apologetics.
 I read this part first and is key to being able to drive home the ideas in this book.
 The Christian story is reality and when we discuss with our kids that the ways of the Bible, the Christian way, is the better option in life, we have to be able to explain Christianity is real in the marketplace of ideas.
 Teens are by nature skeptical.
 Remove your doubt and questions first with your faith, and you will speak with greater confidence and authority.

 We cannot just say “this is bad” or “this is not right.”
-We have to not just turn away from negative in our culture; we have to turn toward something better.
+We have to not just turn away from the negative in our culture; we have to turn toward something better.
 The authors give us a brief, yet sufficient, apologetic of the Christian worldview.
 From Brett’s and Jon’s experience, they know that to properly talk to our kids about culture, we just can’t tell them the Christian way is better.
 We must first understand what the Christian way is and then be able to defend it.

 Finally, the last chapter is a call to action.
 The authors argue we (parents and kids) should learn in culture to “…celebrate, create, confront, co-opt, or correct.
 Beautiful art, brilliant ideas, and compelling stories should be celebrated.
 New policy solutions and clever inventions should be created to solve contemporary problems.
 Lies, slander, and false religions should be confronted.
 New technologies can be co-opted for kingdom use.
 False information and misperceptions about others should be corrected and replaced with truth.
 Discerning which approach is appropriate for specific situations isn’t always easy, but Christians ought never be passive consumers of culture.
 Instead, we need to sharpen one another in the body of Christ so we can make wise decisions.”

-If you are a parent or a mentor or have any influence on kids as a believer, get this book.
+If you are a parent or a mentor, or have any influence on kids as a believer, get this book.
 Be part of equipping the next generation to stand firm in the truth and bring healing and God’s Kingdom to a culture in much need of it.